-An integral part of Swiss Life's system of governance is the Group Directives System.
+An integral part of Swiss Life's governance system is the Group Directives System.
 It regulates the functional management throughout SL Group and defines the content-related and organizational principles, standards and topics.

 The Group Directives System is arranged into Group topics and contains Group Directives, Group Guidelines and Group Instructions.